 As the holiday season begins, you might be wondering about the risks of getting sick with COVID-19 as you make plans to celebrate.

-We asked the experts, what’s the risk of driving to visit family or friends?
+We asked the experts, what’s the risk giving gifts around the holidays?

 For more answers on what is low, medium, or high risk, visit newsy.com/whatstherisk.